upkie/upkie/docs/gym-environments.md

 Upkie has reinforcement learning environments following the [Gymnasium](https://gymnasium.farama.org/) API.
 All of them are single-threaded and run as-is in both simulation and on real robots.

 Each environment has its own observation and action spaces, but all of them provide access to full spine observation via the ``info`` dictionary returned by their ``reset`` and ``step`` functions.
-See @ref observations for details.
+See \ref observations for details.

 ## Ground velocity {#ground-velocity-env}